bmatthews1/Ray_Trace_GLSL/README.md

 On Windows these can be set in the chrome properties tab (https://superuser.com/questions/1217863/how-can-i-prevent-chrome-from-enforcing-cors-for-one-specific-file-url) or launched as command line arguments from a terminal.

+On Linux with chromium browser: chromium-browser --disable-web-security --user-data-dir="[root directory]"

 ## UI:

 ### Controls: